 1. Banking Industry: Most of the banks are using the data warehouse for storing a large amount of transaction data and the ability to retrieve the query data much faster.
 It can be managed like customer data, market trends, reports, analysis, etc.,

 2. Finance Industry: It is similar to banking, but the only focus is to improve financial changes by analyzing the customer data

-3. Government: Nowadays Government managing a lot of data online and stores in the relational database.
-Each data have a relationship with each other like Aadhaar, PAN is linked to many sources.
+3. Government: Nowadays Government managing a lot of data online and stores it in the relational database.
+Each data have a relationship with each other like Aadhaar; PAN is linked to many sources.

 4. Healthcare: Healthcare managers and services so much information.
-It maintains the clinical details, customer records, and helps them to predict the outcomes, analysis the feedback and generate the reports.
+It maintains the clinical details, customer records and helps them to predict the outcomes, analyse the feedback and generate the reports.

-5. Insurance: Insurance company primarily used for data patterns, customer trend and maintaining records.
+5. Insurance: Insurance company primarily used for data patterns, customer trends and maintaining records.

 6. Manufacturing and Distribution Industry: It is most widely used in all industries for storing item information and helps them to predict the demand item for manufacture and sales.
 Analyzing the sold item which gives better decision-making techniques.

 7. Retailers Services: Retailers are the middleman between the producer and the customer.
-Data warehouse helps them for promotions and item buying trends.
+Data warehouse helps them with promotions and item buying trends.